 The Commoners Court:

-At 9 o'clock prompt, the court convenes in the Town Hall, whilst the two Tutti-men start out on their journey around the old town, accompanied by the Orange-man, a sort of mentor and guide, whose experience over many years is of considerable value to the Tutti-men during their strenuous day.
+At 9 o'clock prompt, the court convenes in the Town Hall, whilst the two Tutti-men, nowadays often dressed in morning suits and top hats, and carrying their traditional Tutti-poles, start out on their journey around the old town, accompanied by the Orange-man, a sort of mentor and guide, whose experience over many years is of considerable value to the Tutti-men during their strenuous day.

 At the head of the meeting is the Constable, who takes his seat in a carved ebony chair often referred to as the 'John of Gaunt' chair, although it is probably of Portuguese origin, and dating from the Elizabethan period!
 The Lucas Horn is laid before him, and proceedings commence.
 (See Hocktide Court Agenda 2011).